thinhsuy/MapReduce_HDFS/README.md

 ![download](https://user-images.githubusercontent.com/81562297/227574049-cb044bbe-77df-47eb-861c-2c6c09eddcc3.png)

 # Operation
-- First of all, it is important for setting Hadoop Classpath and Hadoop Home for system, remember to check the path after assigning.
+- First and foremost, it is crucial to configure Hadoop Classpath and Hadoop Home for the system.
+After assigning, always check the path.
 ```
 >> export HADOOP_CLASSPATH=$(hadoop classpath)
 >> echo $HADOOP_CLASSPATH
 ```
-- Second, let's generate the principal folder and its input by hadoop remoting commands for each solution that you want to approach
+- Second, for each solution you want to use, let's build the principal folder and its input using hadoop remote commands.
 ```
 >> hadoop fs -mkdir /WordCount
 >> hadoop fs -mkdir /WordCount/Input
 ```
-- Next, `-put` the `input.txt` in folder `input_data` into hadoop server, in case of multiple input files found just work the same way:
+- Next, `-put` the `input.txt` file into the `input_data` folder on the Hadoop server.
+If additional input files are discovered, simply follow these steps:
 ```
 >> hadoop fs -put '/input_data/input.txt' '/WordCount/Input'
 ```
-- Reviewing the .java file before compling it into muti-classes files:
+- Before combining the.java file into multiple classes files, it should be reviewed:
 ```
 >> javac -classpath $(hadoop classpath) -d 'java_classes' 'WordCount.java'
 ```
-- By extracted multi-classes files, continue on compiling it into .jar
+- Continue putting the extracted multi-classes files into compilation .jar
 ```
 >> jar -cvf WordCount.jar -C java_classes/ .
 ```